Flavoris/HyperSlide/QUICK_START.md

 A: Go to Xcode > Settings > Platforms and download iOS simulators

 **Q: App crashes on launch**
-A: Verify you're using iOS 17+ simulator (required for @Observable)
+A: Verify your simulator supports iOS 16.0+

 ---